cakephp/docs/en/appendices/orm-migration.rst

     $query->where(['id' => $favoritesQuery->select(['id'])]);

-You can decorate queries with iterators and call methods without even touching the database, this is great when you have parts of your view cached and having the results taken from the database is not actually required::
+You can decorate queries with iterators and call methods without even touching the database.
+This is great when you have parts of your view cached and having the results taken from the database is not actually required::

     // No queries made in this example!